Ankanmook/benchmarkdotnet.analyser/README.md

 A .NET CLI tool for analysing [BenchmarkDotNet](https://benchmarkdotnet.org/) results.

 BDNA aggregates and analyses [BenchmarkDotNet](https://benchmarkdotnet.org/) results for performance degredations.
-If you want to ensure your critical code has acceptable performance, BDNA may help you.
+If you want to ensure your critical code has acceptable performance in your CI pipelines BDNA may help you.

 ---